prxnav2005/Chipocalypse/README.md

 ## License

-This project is open source under the MIT License.
+This project is open source under the GPL License.